saltybrackets/planar-pathfinders/source/content/Wiki/Characters/NPCs/Meat Train/Nadia.md

+---
+publish: true
+---
 Gothy woman, wears a classic dress.
 Caked on makeup, pale, with deep red lipstick, long dark hair.
-Like Nadja from WWDITS.

-Was killed on the [[Adventure - (Midnight) Meat Train]]
+Was killed on the [[Meat Train]]